S. Satyamurti: Arrests and death

 Satyamurti is the uncle of Professor Bala V. Balachandran, founder and Dean of Great Lakes Institute of Management, a business school located in Chennai.
 Satyamurti's daughter Lakshmi Krishnamurti (1925–2009) was a popular politician and author who served in the Madras Legislative Council.

 Honours

 Satyamurti's work led to him being called Dheerar.
 A stamp commemorating him was released in 1987.
 On 1 October 2002, a statue of him was unveiled in the Parliament House by A.P.J.
 Abdul Kalam.
 This statue was donated by former Union minister Subramanian Swamy.

-Special mention

-The Congress leader S Sathyamurthy threatened "to per- form his little daughter's marriage in defiance of the Sarada Act"; condemned the Hindu Religious Endowment Act as British interference in religious affairs; portrayed devadasis as retainers of national art and culture and said that each of them should dedicate at least one girl to be a future devadasi, and opposed temple entry by the Dalit.